How ChatGPT helped me book a dream Squarespace client (and how you can show up in AI searches too).

 ...then suddenly, you’re the one who shows up.

+Think about it this way.
 If your homepage just says "I design beautiful websites," you’re blending in with a million other website designers.
+And AI is unlikely to pick you out of the crowd.
 But if it says:

 "I’m a UK-based Squarespace designer for service-based businesses run by women and fellow mums,"

 Your About page isn’t just a nice-to-have.
-It’s where the good stuff lives.
-It’s the page that’s going to turn a browser into a client and its *super* important (Want to know more about why your about page is so important?
+It’s the page that’s going to turn a browser into a client and its *super* important (Want to know more about why the about page is so important?
 Read: Why a good About Me page with get you more sales).

 Don’t be afraid to get personal.
 People (and AI) are looking for context.
 It’s the stuff matters.
 People want connection.